Design system primitives

 Let’s look at an example:

 A team wants to create content that goes inside of a card component.
-The Card
+The Card is largely unopinionated and lets users put whatever they need to in it.

 <Card>